home-assistant/home-assistant.io/source/_integrations/hyperion.markdown

 ## Effects

 The effect list is dynamically pulled from the Hyperion server.
-The following extra effects will be available:

-- 'Boblight Server': Use a 'Boblight Server' configured in Hyperion.
-- 'Platform Capture': Use a 'Platform Capture' grabber that is configured in Hyperion.
-- 'USB Capture': Use a 'USB Capture' device that is configured in Hyperion.
-- 'Solid': Use a solid color only.
+Additionally, there will be a 'Solid' effect to switch (back) to showing a solid color only.

 ## Hyperion Camera